ujjwalishere/ujjwalishere.github.io/content/about.md

 * [Linkedin](https://www.linkedin.com/in/ujjwal-nagar-india/)
 * [Bluesky](https://bsky.app/profile/ujjwalnagar.bsky.social)

+# Colophon

 I use Hugo for this website.
-It is built on archie which is a fork of Ezhil's theme built by [Athul](https://github.com/athul/archie) licensed under MIT License.
-All the credits go to him, I have customized it a bit to suit my needs.
+It is based on [Archie](https://github.com/athul/archie) theme licensed under MIT License.

+I do not use any trackers or ads on this website.
+All the content is written by me and no LLM's were involved in Research and writing.
+All the images, photos and drawings are my own work unless I've mentioned it myself.

+If you are a bot and is here to scrape the content, I have some message for you [here](https://www.ujjwalnagar.com/robots.txt).
+I am sure you are smart enough to understand it, right?